-Enrollment of patients in our clinical trials may be delayed or limited as our clinical trial sites limit their onsite staff or temporarily close as a result of the COVID-19 pandemic.
+Enrollment of patients in our clinical trials may be delayed or limited if our clinical trial sites limit their onsite staff or temporarily close in the event of a global pandemic or other public health emergencies.
 In addition, patients may not be able to visit clinical trial sites for dosing or data collection purposes due to limitations on travel and physical distancing imposed or recommended by federal or state governments or patients' reluctance to visit the clinical trial sites during the pandemic.
-The drop-out rates in our clinical trials may be increased during the pandemic.
-Clinical trial patients who become infected with the COVID-19 virus may complicate the clinical trial data, procedures and analysis.
-These factors resulting from the COVID-19 pandemic could delay the anticipated readouts from our PC14586 clinical trials and our regulatory submissions, and increase the costs associated of the clinical trials.
+Further, the drop-out rates in our clinical trials may be effected, which could complicate the clinical trial data, procedures and analysis.
+These factors could delay the anticipated readouts from our PC14586 clinical trials and our regulatory submissions, and increase the costs associated of the clinical trials.